ap0llo/mddocs/docs/demoprojects/api/DemoProject/DemoClass/index.md

 For the `see` tag alternative text is supported as well.
 To specify the link text, insert content inside the `see` element, for example `<see cref="IDemoInterface">Custom text</see>` which is rendered like this: [Custom text](../IDemoInterface/index.md)

-The last section is the "See Also" section with links provided in the xml documentation using the `seealso` tag
+The last section is the "See Also" section with links provided in the xml documentation using the `seealso` tag.
+Using the `cref` attribute, links to other members can be added.
+Additionally, links to websites can be added using the `href` attribute.
+Note: `href` is supported by mddocs but not part of the official specification and thus not supported by Visual Studio.
+When both `cref` and `href` attributes are specified, the `href` attribute is ignored.

 Similar pages are also generated for interfaces (see [IDemoInterface](../IDemoInterface/index.md)), structs (see [DemoStruct](../DemoStruct/index.md)) and enums (see  [DemoEnum](../DemoEnum/index.md))Documentation can also contains list and tables.
 See [ListExample](../ListExample/index.md) for a showcase of the different supported list formats.